Captain found guilty of 'seaman's manslaughter' in boat fire that killed 34 off California coast

 The U.S. Attorney’s Office said Boylan failed to post the required roving night watch and never properly trained his crew in firefighting.
 The lack of the roving watch meant the fire was able to spread undetected across the 75-foot (23-meter) boat.

-Boylan's attorneys sought to pin blame on boat owner Glen Fritzler, who with his wife owns Truth Aquatics Inc., which operated the Conception and two other scuba dive boats.
+Boylan's attorneys sought to pin blame on boat owner Glen Fritzler, who with his wife owns Truth Aquatics Inc., which operated the Conception and two other scuba dive boats, often around the Channel Islands.

 They argued that Fritzler was responsible for failing to train the crew in firefighting and other safety measures, as well as creating a lax seafaring culture they called "the Fritzler way," in which no captain who worked for him posted a roving watch.